Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Thromboembolism of the pulmonary artery (PE) - the occlusion of one or more pulmonary arteries by thrombi, which are formed elsewhere, usually in large veins of the lower extremities or pelvis.
+Pulmonary embolism (PE) is the occlusion of one or more pulmonary arteries by blood clots that form elsewhere, usually in the large veins of the legs or pelvis.

-Risk factors are conditions that worsen the venous influx and cause damage or dysfunction of the endothelium, especially in patients with hypercoagulable conditions.
-Symptoms of pulmonary embolism (PE) include shortness of breath, pleural pain in the chest, cough and in severe cases of fainting or stopping of the heart and breathing.
-The changes identified are vague and may include tachypnea, tachycardia, hypotension, and enhancement of the pulmonary component of the second heart tone.
-The diagnosis is based on data from ventilation-perfusion scanning, CT with angiography or pulmonary arteriography.
-Treatment of pulmonary embolism (PE) is carried out by anticoagulants, thrombolytic agents and sometimes by surgical methods aimed at removing thrombus.
+Risk factors include conditions that impair venous return and cause endothelial injury or dysfunction, particularly in patients with hypercoagulable states.
+Symptoms of pulmonary embolism (PE) include dyspnea, pleuritic chest pain, cough, and, in severe cases, syncope or cardiac and respiratory arrest.
+Findings are vague and may include tachypnea, tachycardia, hypotension, and increased pulmonary component of the second heart sound.
+Diagnosis is based on ventilation/perfusion scanning, CT angiography, or pulmonary arteriography.
+Treatment of pulmonary embolism (PE) includes anticoagulants, thrombolytics, and sometimes surgery to remove the clot.

-Thromboembolism of the pulmonary artery (PE) is observed in approximately 650,000 people and causes up to 200,000 deaths per year, representing approximately 15% of all hospital deaths per year.
-The prevalence of pulmonary embolism (PE) in children is approximately 5 per 10 000 receipts.
+Pulmonary embolism (PE) occurs in approximately 650,000 people and causes up to 200,000 deaths per year, accounting for approximately 15% of all hospital deaths per year.
+The incidence of pulmonary embolism (PE) in children is approximately 5 per 10,000 admissions.

 Causes of pulmonary embolism

-Almost all pulmonary embolisms are the result of thrombosis in the lower extremities or pelvic veins (deep venous thrombosis [GWT]).
-Thrombus in any system can be dumb.
-Thromboembolism may also occur in the veins of the upper limbs or in the right heart.
-Risk factors for deep venous thrombosis and pulmonary embolism (PE) are the same in children and adults, and include conditions that worsen the venous influx or cause damage or endothelial dysfunction, especially in patients with an initially present hypercoagulable state.
-Bed rest and the restriction of walking, even for several hours, are characteristic provoking factors.
+Almost all pulmonary emboli result from thrombosis in the lower extremities or pelvic veins (deep venous thrombosis [DVT]).
+Thrombi in either system may be silent.
+Thromboemboli may also occur in the veins of the upper extremities or in the right side of the heart.
+Risk factors for deep venous thrombosis and pulmonary embolism (PE) are the same in children and adults and include conditions that impair venous return or cause endothelial injury or dysfunction, particularly in patients with an underlying hypercoagulable state.
+Bed rest and limitation of ambulation, even for a few hours, are common precipitating factors.

-Once a deep venous thrombosis develops, the thrombus can break away and move through the venous system to the right heart, then linger in the pulmonary arteries where one or more vessels are partially or completely closed.
-The consequences depend on the size and number of emboli, the reaction of the lungs and the ability of the person's internal thrombolytic system to dissolve the thrombus.
+Once deep vein thrombosis develops, the thrombus may break off and travel through the venous system to the right side of the heart, then lodge in the pulmonary arteries, where it partially or completely blocks one or more vessels.
+The consequences depend on the size and number of emboli, the response of the lungs, and the ability of the person's internal thrombolytic system to dissolve the thrombus.

-Small emboli may not have any acute physiological effects; many begin to lyse immediately and dissolve within hours or days.
-Large emboli can cause a reflex increase in ventilation (tachypnea); hypoxemia due to ventilation-perfusion (V / P) mismatch and shunting; atelectasis due to alveolar hypocapnia and disturbances of the surfactant and an increase in pulmonary vascular resistance caused by mechanical obstruction and vasoconstriction.
-Endogenous lysis reduces most emboli, even large enough, without treatment, and physiological responses decrease within hours or days.
-Some emboli are resistant to lysis and can be organized and preserved.
-Sometimes chronic residual obstruction leads to pulmonary hypertension (chronic thromboembolic pulmonary hypertension), which can develop over the years and lead to chronic right ventricular failure.
-When large emboli enclose large arteries or when many small emboli cover more than 50% of the distal arteries of the system, pressure in the right ventricle increases, causing acute right ventricular failure, failure with shock (massive pulmonary embolism (PE)), or sudden death in severe cases.
-The risk of death depends on the degree and frequency of pressure increase in the right heart and from the previous cardiopulmonary status of the patient; higher blood pressure is more common in patients with pre-existing heart disease.
-Healthy patients can survive pulmonary embolism, which obturates more than 50% of the pulmonary vascular bed.
+Small emboli may have no acute physiologic effects; many begin to lyse immediately and resolve within hours to days.
+Large emboli may cause a reflex increase in ventilation (tachypnea); hypoxemia due to ventilation/perfusion (V/Q) mismatch and shunting; atelectasis due to alveolar hypocapnia and surfactant defects; and an increase in pulmonary vascular resistance caused by mechanical obstruction and vasoconstriction.
+Endogenous lysis resolves most emboli, even those of considerable size, without treatment, and the physiologic responses subside within hours to days.
+Some emboli are resistant to lysis and may organize and persist.
+Occasionally, chronic residual obstruction results in pulmonary hypertension (chronic thromboembolic pulmonary hypertension), which may develop over years and lead to chronic right ventricular failure.
+When large emboli occlude major arteries or when many small emboli occlude more than 50% of the distal arteries of the system, right ventricular pressure increases, causing acute right ventricular failure, failure with shock (massive pulmonary embolism (PE)) or sudden death in severe cases.
+The risk of death depends on the degree and frequency of right heart pressure increases and on the patient's prior cardiopulmonary status; higher pressures are more common in patients with preexisting heart disease.
+Healthy patients can survive pulmonary embolism that occludes more than 50% of the pulmonary vascular bed.

-Risk factors for deep venous thrombosis and pulmonary embolism (PE)
+Risk factors for deep vein thrombosis and pulmonary embolism (PE)

 - Atrial fibrillation